nuhakala/nvim-simple-tables/README.md

 - Add/delete columns/rows
 - Mode for automatically formatting table (when leaving insert mode)
 - Auto-format separator lines
-- Set your own separator/separator column signs
-- Not limited to some filetype: you can call the lua functions in any filetype
+- Not limited to some filetype: you can call the lua functions in any file
 - Preserves indentation (linewise)

 ## Installation